} {

-If you think about it, interacting with prospects can feel a lot like dating.
+Interacting with prospects can feel a lot like dating.

 A quote, or proposal, is a formal document that details the total price of a given set of goods or services.

-A quote generally contains:
+At a minimum, a professional quote generally contains:

 NOTE: A quote is not the same thing as an estimate.
 While an estimate gives a general idea of expected cost, a quote includes more detailed information about project scope and exact pricing.